TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-guestagentsnapshottaskstatuserrorlinux.md

 <!--/issueDescription-->

 ## **Recommended Steps**
 - We have identified that your backup operation might have failed, because our backup service could not communicate with the VM agent.
-To resolve this issue, follow the steps listed in this [article](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-2-check-azure-vm-guest-agent-service-health)
+To resolve this issue, follow the steps listed in this [section](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-2-check-azure-vm-guest-agent-service-health)
-- Ensure [VM Extensions](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-3-check-azure-vm-extension-health) and [VM Backup Extension](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-4-check-azure-backup-vm-extension-health) are healthy.
+- Ensure [VM Extensions](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-3-check-azure-vm-extension-health) and [VM Backup Extension](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-4-check-azure-backup-vm-extension-health) are healthy
 - Ensure there is enough free space in the **Root** drive
 - Ensure there are no pending OS updates